patternfly/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/toolbar/design.md

 path: "/design-guidelines/usage-and-behavior/toolbar"
 ---
 # Toolbar
 Toolbars can be included to allow a user to manage and manipulate a data set.
-Data can be presented in any valid presentation, a table, a list, or a data visualization (chart), for example .
+Data can be presented in any valid presentation, a table, a list, or a data visualization (chart), for example.
 The PatternFly Toolbar component is a flexible layout system that accommodates a variety of configurations that can be adapted to your specific needs.

 ## Elements